sikoba/sko-public/docusaurus/docs/set-up-conversion-profile.md

 title: Set up conversion profile
 ---

-To grant a conversion permit:
+To enable a [credit conversion](vocabulary.md#credit-conversion) feature, a conversion profile for a specific credit line should be set.
+This is only done once per credit line, just before granting the first permit.

+For that:

+- On a [credit lines screen](credit-lines-screen.md), choose a credit line for which you'd like to enable a credit conversion, and tap on it.

-- Click the ‘Grant Permit’ button in the credit line details screen.
+- Click the *Grant Permit* button in the credit line details screen.

 <img src="assets/conversion-profile1.png" alt="conversion profile" width="226" height="460" style="display: inline; margin-left: 30px;"/>

-- If the conversion profile has not been set, you will first need to do this.
-This is only done once per credit line, just before granting the first permit.

 - Input the [global conversion maximum](vocabulary.md#global-conversion-max).